top of page

 X-Men for Sega Genesis

 This is hard as hell but back then that just meant it never ended.
-Nightcrawler is the MVP again for skipping whole swaths of levels.
+Nightcrawler is the MVP again for BAMFing through whole swaths of levels.
 You even have to solve another abstruse puzzle to access the ending.
 I used level select for practice to finally beat it.

 Release: Mar 8, 1993